 Leopold Conservation Award

 The Leopold Conservation Award inspires other landowners by example and provides a visible forum where farmers, ranchers and other private landowners are recognized as conservation leaders.
-Award co-sponsors Sand County Foundation, the California Farm Bureau Federation, American Farmland Trust and Sustainable Conservation are pleased to be able to highlight three more stellar finalists this year – the statewide award’s 15th year.
+Award co-sponsors Sand County Foundation, the California Farm Bureau Federation, American Farmland Trust and Sustainable Conservation are pleased to be able to highlight three more fantastic finalists this year – the statewide award’s 16th year.
 Congratulations, all!

-Stemple Creek Ranch (Marin County) have farmed near Tomales, California for four generations.
+Stemple Creek Ranch of Marin County – The Poncias have farmed near Tomales, California for four generations.
 Loren and Lisa Poncia take great pride in their herds and how they manage their land to build organic matter and carbon in their soil.
-From ensuring migratory birds have habitat on their lands to planting trees, fencing riparian areas to protect critically endangered species and working early with the Marin Carbon Project as one of their three demonstration farms, the Poncias have reduced their off-site feed, harvest their animals year-round and boast more than 50 species of birds, owls, ducks and bees on their property.
-They regularly host soil scientists from around the world on their property to continue improving and refining their sequestration efforts, and have adapted in 2020 to meet the significant challenges this year brings to us all.
+From ensuring migratory birds have habitat on their lands to planting trees, fencing riparian areas to protect critically endangered species and working early with the Marin Carbon Project as one of their three demonstration farms, the Poncias reduce their off-site feed, harvest their animals year-round and boast more than 50 species of birds, owls, ducks and bees on their property.
+They regularly host soil scientists from around the world on their property to continue improving and refining their sequestration efforts, and have adapted their business practices over the past two years to meet the significant challenges facing us all.

-The 2020 California Leopold Conservation Award will be presented in December at the California Farm Bureau Federation’s (virtual) Annual Meeting.
+The 2021 California Leopold Conservation Award will be presented in December at the California Farm Bureau Federation’s Annual Meeting.
 The award recipient will receive $10,000 and a crystal depicting Aldo Leopold.